6 Interesting Effects Of Sleep Deprivation

 Sleep is an integral aspect of ensuring sound physical and mental health.
-Lack of sleep can have a substantial negative impact on your health as it weakens your immune system and also leads to mental health problems like depression and anxiety.
+Lack of sleep side effects can have a substantial negative impact on your health as it weakens your immune system and also leads to mental health problems like depression and anxiety.
 Shockingly, many people have insomnia, and this has a toll on their productivity.

 Many are times when people deprive themselves of slumber terming it as less important.
 However, this is merely a misconception that will only do you more harm than good.
 So, do you know what makes sleep important?
 Here is an overview of reasons why you should consider it an essential contributor to your health.

 Sleep allows the mind to relax and repair.
 For that reason, every single night you deprive yourself of sufficient slumber goes on to add to your misery.
 Without it, your alertness, concentration, focus span and ability to solve problems will all be affected.
 This means that you are prone to become a victim of accidents since your concentration levels are affected.
 Additionally, lack of sleep can affect the intelligence levels of young people and their general mental development.
 Youngsters aside, from studying the sleeping habits of successful people you can begin to see there is a strong link between a healthy brain and time spent sleeping.

 2. Causes of heart disease

 People who suffer from insomnia are at a higher risk of suffering from cardiovascular diseases, strokes and heart attacks.
 A recent publication in the European Heart Journal shows that people who have problems sleeping, staying asleep or waking up not feeling rested are at a greater risk of developing heart diseases over an 11-year period.

 Poor sleep triggers the hormone cortisol which is responsible for increasing your stress levels.
 The high levels of cortisol will then break down the collagen proteins that hold your skin cells together.
 As a result, the fine lines start appearing, your tone changes and wrinkles also appear.

 4. Sleeplessness makes you fat